Posted 2011-06-28 13:26 by Joe

 Adds a per-directory proxy to some domain

 A proxy maps some URL on a virtual server to another webserver.
-This means that requests for any page under that URL path will be forwarded to the other site, which could be a separate machine or another webserver process on the same system (such as Tomcat for Java or Mongrel for Ruby on Rails).
+This means that requests for any page under that URL path will be forwarded to the other site,

+If you want to turn off proxying for some URL path, the --no-proxy flag can be given instead of --url.
 This is useful if you have proxying enabled for / but want to serve content for some sub-directory locally.

 Command Line Help